YetAnotherNerd/whatlastgenre/README.md

 	$ whatlastgenre.py -irmcl 5 /media/music

-Just tag release-types and mbids (this is hack ;)) on /media/music:
+Just tag release-types and mbids (this is a hack ;)) on /media/music:

 	$ whatlastgenre.py -irml 0 --no-lastfm --no-discogs /media/music